 - Update your activity résumé at the end of the year

-- Apply early since most early decision (ED) / early action (EA) deadlines are in November.
+- Apply early since many early decision (ED)/early action (EA) deadlines are in November

 - Start applying to colleges that have regular decision dates.
-Keep in mind that most colleges have regular decision application deadlines on January 1 or 15 or March 1.
-But some schools also have rolling deadlines, so stay on track.
+Remember that most colleges have regular decision application deadlines on January 1 or 15, or March 1.
+But some schools also have rolling deadlines, so stay on track

 - Many students may expect their early college acceptance letter(s) by the time spring comes around.
-Right after that, they may get their regular decision admissions which will help them decide which college they will attend.
+After that, they may get their regular decision admissions which will help them decide which college they will attend

 - It is also time to evaluate the financial aid offer(s) from the various colleges so that students can compare costs.
 If the offers aren’t enough to cover tuition, then students may have to request a financial aid appeal letter for additional financial aid

 - Consider ways to help fill the gaps and come up with a plan to add funds for costs of attendance with a summer job, a work-study job, student loans, federal grants, or additional scholarships.

 - Research Military ROTC scholarships and start applying if applicable

 Preparing for College: Senior Year

 High school is a tough challenge, but most students come out of it well-prepared for the future.
 By senior year, college preparation for high school students is almost complete for most students except for the final steps.
-It is important for high school seniors to finish both school and college preparations strongly.
+It is essential for high school seniors to finish both school and college preparations strongly.
 Those who haven’t opted for early college admissions can keep applying to colleges that they have narrowed their choices down to.
-Students who are not happy with their scores can continue to retake the SAT or ACT.
+Students who are unhappy with their scores can continue to retake the SAT or ACT.
 It is also essential to keep in touch with the guidance counselor or advisor to ensure they are on track for graduation.

-- Meet with the school guidance counselor to review current GPA or academic standing and try to improve your final transcript.
+- Meet with the school guidance counselor to review your current GPA or academic standing and try to improve your final transcript.